sinedied/articles/articles/node/beginner-series/beginner-series5.md

 I hope that this short overview will convince you to launch your debugger more often to get used to it, and ultimately drop the `console.log` approach.
 Or not.
 But at least you have more tools in hands to track and fix those nasty bugs.

-If you would like to get more into details and practice your skills on a concrete example, you can also take a look at this[Interactive tutorial on debugging Node.js apps](https://docs.microsoft.com/learn/modules/debug-nodejs/?wt.mc_id=nodebeginner-devto-yolasors).
-You can also try doing the fixes by yourself using the source code used in the videos [here](https://github.com/MicrosoftDocs/node-essentials/tree/main/nodejs-debug).
+If you would like to get more into details and practice your skills on a concrete example, you can also take a look at this [Interactive tutorial on debugging Node.js apps](https://docs.microsoft.com/learn/modules/debug-nodejs/?wt.mc_id=nodebeginner-devto-yolasors).
+You can also try doing the fixes by yourself on the source code used in the videos [here](https://github.com/MicrosoftDocs/node-essentials/tree/main/nodejs-debug).

 Please share any questions or experiences you've had on these topics in the comments.
 Thanks for reading!